Clydebridge Steelworks: Spoil Mound

 The rubble of the older buildings was added to the spoil heap located in the north of the site bounded by the river Clyde.
 This large mound – around the same height as the plate mill shed - no longer serves any practical purpose following the closure of the ironworks and the downscaling of the steelworks, and has since been reclaimed by nature.
 It is possible to walk to the summit, which offers fine panoramic views over the south-east of Greater Glasgow, particularly Rutherglen and Braidfauld.

 Since 2010 the mound has been separated from the rest of the works by the final section of the M74 motorway which runs through the middle of the site and is connected to the older section of the road by the Auchenshuggle Bridge over the Clyde.
 A footbridge under the motorway on the north bank of the river allows the Clyde Walkway and National Cycle Route 75 to continue, and a similar footbridge on the south bank connects the Clydebridge works to the mound area – a feasibility study was conducted in 2015 on creating a cycling and walking route which would run from Cambuslang to Farme Cross via this footbridge and past the mound, either adjacent to the river or to the motorway.

 In 1992, Celtic F.C. released details of a plan to build a modern stadium on the site of Hamilton Farm, directly across the railway tracks from the steelworks.
 However this never materialised and the club redeveloped their existing facilities instead.
 Still vacant in 2015, the same site drew the attention of Scottish Cycling; their Clyde Cycle Park opened in 2021 with possibility of further expansion.
 Several modern distribution centres were constructed in the vicinity during the early 21st century to take advantage of the convenient location near the motorway.

 Clydebridge Viaduct

 The railway bridge over the river (known initially as Hamilton Farm Viaduct after the original farm nearby, but also referred to as Clydebridge Viaduct once that name became well known) was already in place prior to the establishment of the steel works - it was built as part of the Rutherglen and Coatbridge Railway, with the line completed in 1865.
 The bridge also incorporates a catwalk and water pipe on its south side, added during the period between the 1890s and 1930s when there were large industrial facilities on both sides of the river but no other crossing point for pedestrians (the closest alternative was Cambuslang Bridge over half a mile to the south of the viaduct).
+200 metres further east, a steel bridge carries the railway lines over Fullarton Road, a short section of dual carriageway linking Bogleshole Road (see below) to the industrial parks on the Clyde Iron Works site, and to Junction 2A of the M74.